its4ff/muse-sdk/README.md

 Share your thoughts on design, interactions, feature requests, bugs — all of it helps.
 The more critical the feedback, the better.

+I will most likely request to have a phone call with you to discuss your feedback after a few days, and early access to v1.0.

-And share something you've built with muse!
+And text me if you'd like to share something you've built with muse!